-CRTC questions FRPC response language commercial radio sector and why?
-Which elements of the current regulatory framework for FVM could be part of the à la carte regulatory system described above and why?
-What criteria (e.g., economic reality, target audience, music format) should the Commission use as a basis for varying the requirements of an à la carte system?
-If such an à la carte system were adopted, how would the Commission ensure that each station in the sector continues to contribute equitably to the support and promotion of French-language Canadian artists?
+CRTC questions FRPC response stations.
+1. What are the elements of the regulatory framework for FVM that should apply unvaryingly to the entire French- language commercial radio sector and why?
+2. Which elements of the current regulatory framework for FVM could be part of the à la carte regulatory system described above and why?
+3. What criteria (e.g., economic reality, target audience, music format) should the Commission use as a basis for varying the requirements of an à la carte system?
+4. If such an à la carte system were adopted, how would the Commission ensure that each station in the sector continues to contribute equitably to the support and promotion of French-language Canadian artists?
 Q30.
 Aside from the measures proposed in this notice, what other innovative measures falling within the Commission's jurisdiction should be examined to allow the French-language commercial radio sector to support more effectively Canadian French-language artists, better meet the needs and interests of their listeners and reflect their culture, particularly in terms of linguistic duality.
 The CRTC should describe individual radio stations' performance in detail in its licence renewal decisions to permit communities, stakeholders and other parties understand and compare broadcasters' service and success in meeting the objectives of Canada's broadcasting legislation over time